attakdefand/SMART-CONTRACT-INTERACTIVE/WEB-DEPLOYMENT-SUMMARY.md

 ## Next Steps

-To make your website live, you need to:
+To make your website live, you can either:

+**Option 1: Use the automated setup script**
+Run `setup-github-pages.ps1` from the repository root to get step-by-step guidance.

+**Option 2: Manual setup**
 1. Go to your GitHub repository settings
 2. Navigate to the "Pages" section
 3. Select "main" branch as the source